-University Policy Number 2101 – Travel Authorization and Reimbursement provides information related to payment and reimbursement of reasonable and necessary expenses incurred while traveling on university business.
+University Policy Number 2101 – Travel, Meals, and Entertainment provides information related to payment and reimbursement of reasonable and necessary expenses incurred while traveling on university business.

 The following requirements must be met in order for business travel to be reimbursable:

 - Travel must be consistent with the university mission.

 - Travel must be performed in the most economical manner (i.e., expenses must be necessary and reasonable).

 - All expenses must be incurred while in travel status.